tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Ask for a few volunteers to share their group's thoughts on what they felt would be most surprising to a financial analyst from 1999 witnessing the current state of the finance world.

 * Take note of each group's findings and emphasize some of the overarching themes regarding the state of the current FinTech ecosystem.
-Some themes that are likely to come up include:
+Some topics that are likely to come up include:

   * Automation